kartoteket/d3by5-bar-chart/README.md

-# d3by5-pie-chart
+# d3by5-horisontal-bar-graph
-The d3by5 is part of the d3by5 graph tools, this specific package will draw a pie chart based on Mike Bostocks [Towards Reusable Charts](https://bost.ocks.org/mike/chart/) using d3 v4.0
+The d3by5-horisontal-bar-graph is part of the d3by5 graph tools, this specific package will draw a pie chart based on Mike Bostocks [Towards Reusable Charts](https://bost.ocks.org/mike/chart/)

 ## NOTE
 This is an internal project, you are probably better off using somethin like [C3](https://github.com/c3js/c3).
 That said, just give it a try and contact us back (no capslock please).